Libyan National Army: Equipment

 Whilst it is known to a degree what equipment the Libyan National Army uses, the exact numbers of the below equipment currently in use is not known.
 What is certain is that a reasonable quantity of their equipment probably came from ransacked stocks of the original Libyan Army and from defectors as well.
 A significant amount of arms and equipment possessed by the LNA were majorly shipped by the United Arab Emirates and Russia.

 Having an airbase in Libya (Al-Khadim), the UAE constantly breached the UN arms embargo to transfer arms to the Haftar forces.
 An Emirati firm, Lancaster-6 was involved in transferring three Super Pumas to the LNA in June 2019.
-The helicopters were believed to be incapable to operate.
+The helicopters were believed to be inoperable.
 The three helicopters remained inside hangars until Haftar's military parade in May 2021 and were expected to take part in his air force.

-Technicals

-A variety of pickup/utility vehicles, called technicals and gun trucks, often Toyota and other makers, armed with a variety of different weapons, including heavy machine guns, light MLRS' and anti-aircraft guns, most commonly used is the ZU-23-2 and the ZPU.